Personal Roadmap · Updated 2026

 Smart home automation system portfolio worthy

 ESP32 + relay modules + Node-RED dashboard.
 Control lights and fan remotely via MQTT.
-Add scheduling and Google Home integration.
-This is literally what Honeywell and Schneider Electric build at enterprise scale — you're building the same concept.
+This is literally what Honeywell and Schneider Electric build at enterprise scale.

 Predictive asset monitoring

-Vibration + temperature sensors on a small motor.
+Vibration + temperature sensors on a motor.
 Log data to cloud.
 Use a simple Python ML model to detect anomalies before failure.
-Industry calls this "predictive maintenance" — a multi-billion rupee market.
-Mention this in any IoT interview and you'll stand out immediately.
+"Predictive maintenance" — a multi-billion rupee market.

 Smart attendance with face recognition

 ESP32-CAM detects faces → compares against stored images → marks attendance in Google Sheets.
-Real problem, real solution.
-Combines computer vision, embedded hardware, and cloud in one project.
-Extremely strong portfolio piece — very few undergrads attempt this.
+Combines computer vision, embedded hardware, and cloud.
+Very few undergrads attempt this.

-Year 3 — final year & internship level
+Year 3–4 — internship + final year level

 TinyML gesture / wake-word recogniser advanced

-Train a model on Edge Impulse → deploy on Arduino Nano 33 BLE Sense → trigger real actions with a gesture or voice command.
-"AI running on a ₹2000 chip with no internet connection" is a conversation starter in every single interview.
-Nobody forgets this project.
+Train a model on Edge Impulse → deploy on Arduino Nano 33 BLE Sense → trigger real actions.
+"AI running on a ₹2000 chip with no internet" is a conversation-stopper in every interview.

-Full IoT product — PCB + enclosure high impact
+Full IoT product — PCB + enclosure final year project

-Take your best Year 2 project and ship it properly — custom PCB in EasyEDA, fabricated via JLCPCB (~₹500 for 5 boards), 3D-printed enclosure, OTA firmware updates, deployed cloud backend.
-This is what interviewers actually want to see.
+Take your best Year 2 project.
+Custom PCB via EasyEDA + JLCPCB (~₹500 for 5 boards), 3D-printed enclosure, OTA firmware updates, deployed cloud backend.
 Not a breadboard.
 A finished product.

 Competitions to enter